miker83z/mirkozichichi/_posts/2022-10-01-DecentDIS.md

 ##### Decentralized intelligible identity and certification based on DID and VC and IPFS storage

 DOI: [10.5281/zenodo.7132777](https://doi.org/10.5281/zenodo.7132777)
 The Intelligible Identity set of technologies enables any subject to share information with third parties by proving to those the ownership of certain attestations or attributes that are self-asserted or issued by a trusted entity.
-Such a model is a specialization of a Decentralized Identifier (DID), i.e., a type of identifier for verifiable self-sovereign digital identity.
+Such a model is a specialization of a Decentralized Identifier (DID) [15], i.e., a type of identifier for verifiable self-sovereign digital identity.
 The intelligible identity allows it to bring with it the relevant operational and legal context of this identity and to trace the processes that involve it easily.
-The Intelligible Identity model is a combination of: (i) asymmetric cryptography key pairs, i.e., a public key and a private key; (ii) a Non Fungible Token stored on a blockchain.
-Intelligibility is conveyed by linking (i) the resources that make up the document or define their legal contexts, (ii) the agents that are involved in the document life cycle, and (iii) the digital resources that describe how to perform operations with the identities.
+The Intelligible Identity model is a combination of: (i) asymmetric cryptography key pairs, i.e., a public key and a private key; (ii) a Non Fungible Token stored on a blockchain; (iii) a metadata document.
+In this document, intelligibility is conveyed by linking (i) the resources that make up the document or define their legal contexts, (ii) the agents that are involved in the document life cycle, and (iii) the digital resources that describe how to perform operations with the identities.
 Information is stored on the InterPlanetary File System (IPFS) in the form of IPFS objects.
 These are identified by a CID (Content IDentifier), i.e., the result of applying a hash function to a file representing the object.

 ##### Handling policies in smart contracts based on access control and DPV ontology

 DOI: [10.5281/zenodo.7132775](https://doi.org/10.5281/zenodo.7132775)
 The general idea is to enforce policies and enable access control mechanisms and maintain an untamperable log of data accesses.
-Policies can be expressed using standard ontologies for access control, such as ODRL or the MPEG-21 framework.
-Those are integrated with the Data Privacy Vocabulary (DPV), i.e., a specification containing taxonomies related to the privacy and data protection domain and specifying terms such as processing purposes or legal basis.
+Policies can be expressed using standard ontologies for access control, such as ODRL [16] or the MPEG-21 framework [17].
+Those are integrated with the Data Privacy Vocabulary (DPV) [18], i.e., a specification containing taxonomies related to the privacy and data protection domain and specifying terms such as processing purposes or legal basis.
 For instance:

 ```
 <ipfs://someCID/Pippo>